michaelsproul/nimbus-eth2/README.md

 Nimbus is built in the [Nim language](https://nim-lang.org) - the compiler is automatically installed when building the project for the first time.
 More information - in particular security-related information about the language - can be found in the [Auditor Handbook](https://nimbus.guide/auditors-book/).

+All modules in this repository must be compiled in our controlled build environment.
+This is achieved either by using the provided Makefile targets, or by prepending each build command with `./env.sh` (e.g. `./env.sh nim c -r tests/test_attestation_pool.nim`).
+You can also execute `source env.sh` just once in a shell where you intend to execute build commands.
+Alternatively, the repository also provides configuration for [direnv](https://github.com/direnv/direnv) which automates the process.

 ## Tooling and utilities

 We provide several tools to interact with ETH2 and the data in the beacon chain: